Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OSS-Tooling-Landscape-Glossary.md

 ### Continuous Integration Infrastructure
 Systems or services that orchestrate the build process for a software project and executes workflows triggered by different kind of events.
 The CI infrastructure typically runs software builds and executes further build steps like the compliance tooling

-### Build Technology
-A system that builds a software project and creates the binaries and executables for the software.
-During this process, the build technology has a technology dependent way to identify and provide dependencies needed to build and run the software.
-This information is needed during the compliance tooling workflow to run the compliance check on the project.

-### Compliance Tooling
+### License Scanner
-A set of systems or services that are executed on the source code of a project to identify third party software, especially FOSS components, to provide the metadata for the identified components and to run a compliance check according to defined criteria, such as license compatibility, use if software with security violations.
+A set of systems or services that are executed on the source code and/or binaries of a project to identify third party software, especially FOSS components, to provide the metadata for the identified components and to run a compliance check according to defined criteria, such as license compatibility, use if software with security violations.

 #### Dependency Identifier
 A tool to identify the dependencies referenced by a software project.
 It is deeply embedded into the build technology and uses the means of the technology to identify the dependent components.
 The result of the dependency identification is stored in the Product Catalog for further traceability of the software project.